 Foundation / Corporation

 Grants of up to $25,000 to Oregon nonprofit organizations, schools, colleges, government agencies, and tribal entities for activities that promote K-12 environmental education.
-Funding may be used for professional development and training, field experiences, or capacity building projects.
+Funding may be used for capacity building projects, professional development and training, or field experiences.
 Gray FF’s Environmental Education program seeks to promote the inclusion of quality environmental education in formal and informal K-12 environments to increase opportunities for youth to connect with and learn in the outdoors.

 Gray FF seeks to support: